DFE-Digital/get-help-with-tech/app/views/devices_guidance/resolve_issues_with_4g_wireless_routers.md

 All 4G wireless routers come with SIM cards that provide data until 31 July 2021.
 To continue using routers after this date, you must [reset them and replace their SIM cards](/devices/using-your-router-after-31-july-2021).

+If you have Huawei routers, you'll need to reset them before 16 July 2021.
+If you do not do this, you'll be unable to use another SIM card when the data runs out.

 ## If a router won't start

 If you receive a router that will not start, check that it’s fully charged.
 If it still will not power up, [contact us](/get-support) with the order number and the IMEI number on the device.